rajnathsah/LinkedinJobScraping/README.md

 from bs4 import BeautifulSoup as bs from driver import chromedriver
 ```
 Get current working directory path to locate chrome web driver.
 ```python
 cur_dir_path=os.getcwd()
 path_to_driver=os.path.join(cur_dir_path,'chromedriver')
 ```
 Check if chrome web driver is present, if not then download latest one.
 In case driver is older than 7 days then also download latest one.
-In case of any error, i am re-raised the execption to stop the program.
+In case of any error, re-raise the execption to stop the program.
 ```python
 try:
     if os.path.isfile(path_to_driver):